Uncertainty-Aware Pedestrian Trajectory Prediction via Distributional Diffusion: Methodology

-\textbf{Encoding Neighboring Influences}.
-The neighboring effects are believed to be substantial for each pedestrian, typically referred to as social interaction information~\cite{alahi2016social, gupta2018social, sadeghian2019sophie}.
-Thus, we design a neighbor encoder $\psi(\cdot)$ to encode all of the neighbors' historical information for each pedestrian as well.
-As the number of neighbors may vary over time, we first aggregate the input features of neighbors for each timestep $t$, leading to $T$ aggregated input features of pedestrian $n$.
-Accordingly, the subsequent operations are analogous to $\phi(\cdot)$ but handle the features of neighbors, eventually producing the neighboring context encoding $\hat{\mbf{x}}^{(n)}_{\psi}$.
-We include more details of $\phi(\cdot)$ and $\psi(\cdot)$ in Appendix A.
+The neighboring effects are typically considered substantial for each pedestrian, referred to as social interaction information~\cite{alahi2016social, sadeghian2019sophie}.
+Thus, we design a neighbor encoder $\psi(\cdot)$ to encode the neighbors' history information and its effects on each pedestrian.
+As the number of neighbors may vary over time, we first aggregate the neighbors' features for each timestep $t$, leading to $T$ aggregated input features of pedestrian $n$.
+Accordingly, the subsequent operations resemble $\phi(\cdot)$ but handle the neighbors' features, eventually producing the neighboring context encoding $\hat{\mathbf{x}}^{(n)}_{\psi}$.
+We include more details of $\phi(\cdot)$ and $\psi(\cdot)$ in Sec.~\ref{sec: arch_details}.

-Having obtained both historical $\hat{\mbf{x}}^{(n)}_{\phi}$ and neighboring information $\hat{\mbf{x}}^{(n)}_{\psi}$, we concatenate them into pedestrian guidance information used in the generative model discussed in Sec.~\ref{sec: diffusion}.
-In the following sections, we overload the term $\mbf{X}$ to denote the guidance information of all pedestrians and omit the subscript $\phi, \psi$ for clarity unless mentioned.
+Having obtained both historical and neighboring information $\hat{\mathbf{x}}^{(n)}_{\phi}, \hat{\mathbf{x}}^{(n)}_{\psi}$, we concatenate them into pedestrian guidance information used in the {\it distributional diffusion}.
+In the following sections, we overload the term $\mathbf{X}$ to denote the guidance information of all pedestrians and omit the subscript $\phi, \psi$ for clarity unless mentioned.